-Online Interactive Simulations : The following sites link to online simulations, interactive web sites, virtual museums and lessons for face-to-face simulations.
+Online Interactive games and Simulations : The following sites link to online simulations, interactive websites, virtual museums and lessons for face-to-face simulations.
 There are some very cool things out there!
 This is a partial list; there are new constantly being added!
 Find your own by doing google searches with keywords such as “interactive”, “flash” and “simulation” along with content words like “Civil War” or “George Washington.”

 Good Experience Games: These are online games that offer a “good experience” – according to Mark Hurst, which includes good game design with an overall attention to quality.
 Unless otherwise noted, they’re all free, online, and available right now.